kevinnhan1/Coursera-Case-Studies/README.md

 recommended marketing program.

 # Prepare
 For this case study the 12 most recent months (as of Oct 2022) of Cyclistic's data was collected.
-The data was has been made available by Motivate International Inc and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html) and under this [license](https://ride.divvybikes.com/data-license-agreement).
+The data was has been made available by Motivate International Inc and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html), under this [license](https://ride.divvybikes.com/data-license-agreement).

 The data files have been downloaded and stored locally and on Google Drive.